tjburch/tjburch/README.md

 ### Tyler James Burch

-I'm an analyst working in Baseball Research and Development for the Boston Red Sox.
+I'm a Senior Analyst working in Baseball Research and Development for the Boston Red Sox.

 Previously: